EVERY BITE TELLS A STORY HELP US MAKE SURE IT'S A GOOD ONE.

-- Equality is evenly distributed tools and assistance.
+- Equality – evenly distributed tools and assistance.

-- Equity is custom tools that tifies and address Inequality.
+- Equity – custom tools that identify and address inequality.

-- Justice is fixing the system in offer equal access to both tools and opportunities.
+- Justice – fixing the system in offer equal access to both tools and opportunities.

 Vision